pdfmonkey/pdfmonkey-ruby/README.md

 #### Error handling

-In case of error, be it an HTTP layer error or an API error, `document.status` will be set to `'error'` and `document.error` will contain the error message.
+In case of error, be it an HTTP layer error or an API error, `document.status` will be set to `'error'` and `document.errors` will contain the error message.

 ```ruby
 # Using an unknown template